 How Long Does Ice Wine Last When Open?

 As ice wine contains a lot of residual sugar that functions as a preservative, it lasts quite long in comparison to most table wines.
-An open bottle can last several weeks in theory, given that you reseal it and keep it in the refrigerator.
+An open bottle can last several weeks, in theory, given that you reseal it and keep it in the refrigerator.
 However, with each day of storing, the chance of spoiling rises.
-Better enjoy it within 3 to 5 days after opening than taking this risk.
+Better enjoy it within 3 to 5 days after opening than take this risk.

 Because of its sweetness, ice wine is a great wine to enjoy with your dessert.
 But it also goes well with some appetizers and even some main dishes.

-Wines with good acidity are good matches for thick fatty meats like duck or goose and for specialties like liver pate (for instance foie gras).
+Wines with good acidity are good matches for thick fatty meats like duck or goose and for specialties like liver pate (for instance, foie gras).
 But they are also great to pair fatty seafood like eel.

-The icy dessert wine tastes great with spicy foods from the Mexican, Thai, Indian, or Cajun cuisine.
+The icy dessert wine tastes great with spicy foods from Mexican, Thai, Indian, or Cajun cuisine.
 The wine’s sweetness balances the spices, and when served properly chilled, it also counters the heat in your mouth pleasantly.

 Another great match for sweet types is salty food.
-Combine them with anchovies, capers, or oysters, or with snacks like olives or salty crackers.
+Combine them with anchovies, capers, or oysters or with snacks like olives or salty crackers.